 What are Lagoon Systems?

 Like most natural environments, conditions inside a facultative lagoon are always changing.
 Lagoons experience cycles due to variations in weather, the composition of the wastewater, and other factors.
-In general, the wastewater in the facultative lagoons settles into three fairly distinct layers or zones.
-Different conditions exist in each zone, and wastewater treatment takes place in all three.
-The top layer is called the aerobic zone, because the majority of the oxygen is present there.
+In general, the wastewater in the facultative lagoons settles into three distinct layers or zones Different conditions exist in each zone, and wastewater treatment takes place in all three.
+The top layer is called the aerobic zone because most of the oxygen is present there.
 The wastewater in this part of the lagoon receives oxygen from the air, mechanical agitation of the surface, and natural of the water surface.
-This zone also serves as a barrier for the odores from gases produced by the treatment processes in the lower layers.
+This zone also serves as a barrier for the odors from gases produced by the treatment processes in the lower layers.
 The anaerobic zone is the layer at the very bottom of the lagoon where no oxygen is present.
 This area includes a layer of sludge which forms from the solids that settle out of the wastewater.
 Here, wastewater is treated by anaerobic bacteria, microorganisms such as protozoa, and sludge worms, all of which thrive in aerobic conditions.

 Names for the middle layer include the facultative, intermediate, or aerobic-anaerobic zone.
 Both aerobic and anaerobic conditions exist in the layer in varying degrees.
-Depending on the specific conditions in any given part of this zone, different types of bacteria and other organisms are present that contribute to wastewater treatment.
+Depending on the specific conditions in any given part of this zone, several types of bacteria and other organisms are present that contribute to wastewater treatment.

 Bacteria at Work for You

 Bacteria treat wastewater by converting it into other substances.
 Aerobic bacteria convert wastes into carbon dioxide, ammonia, and phosphates which, in turn, are used by the algae as food.
-Anearobic bacteria convert substances in the wastewater to gases such as the odorous (rotton egg) hydrogen sulfide, ammonia, and methane.
+Anaerobic bacteria convert substances in the wastewater to gases such as the odorous (rotten egg) hydrogen sulfide, ammonia, and methane.
 Many of these by-products are then used as food by both aerobic bacteria and algae in the layer above.
-In addition, the sludge layer at the bottom is full of anaerobic bacteria, sludge worms, and other organisms which provide treatment through digestion and prevent the sludge from quickly accumulating to the point where is needs to be removed.
+In addition, the sludge layer at the bottom is full of anaerobic bacteria, sludge worms, and other organisms which provide treatment through digestion and prevent the sludge from quickly accumulating to the point where it needs to be removed.